mphasize/sails-generate-ember-blueprints/README.md

 ### Create with current user

-@todo: Find a new solution for this with the shallow blueprints...

-/ If you have logged in users and you always want to associate newly created records with the current user, take a look at `blueprints/create.js` lines 25-31 and uncomment the code if it fits your needs. /
+If you have logged in users and you always want to associate newly created records with the current user, take a look at the Policy described here: [beforeCreate policy](https://gist.github.com/mphasize/a69d86b9722ea464deca)

+### More access control

+If you need more control over inclusion and exclusion of records in the blueprints or you want to do other funny things, quite often a Policy can help you achieve this without a need for modifying the blueprints.
+Here's an example of a Policy that adds *beforeFind*, *beforeDestroy*, etc... hooks to a model: [beforeBlueprint policy](https://gist.github.com/mphasize/e9ed62f9d139d2152445)

 ### Sideloading records